-"I would love to see something that links people in a system and then can take them to their local communities ...
-If we can connect people to services ...
-It'd be nice to have a national [website] that was not for profit, and then got people to the right place."
+"I would love to see something that links people in a system and then can take them to their local communities...If we can connect people to services...It'd be nice to have a national [website] that was not for profit, and then got people to the right place."

 While family caregivers and the people they support are sometimes included in the planning and policy development processes undertaken by federal, state, territorial, tribal, and local governments and other planning entities, this is not yet consistent across the nation.
 As a result, their needs are not fully understood or addressed.
 Sometimes, efforts to support family caregivers focus only on the caregiver and do not consider the needs of the person receiving care.
-Some efforts consider only specific family caregiving situations, such as supporting older adults, and the needs of other caregivers are left out.
+Some efforts consider only specific family caregivers are left out.
 To truly change systems in a way that ensures families are supported across the lifespan and across family caregiving situations, caregiver voices and perspectives must be an integral part of planning efforts at all levels of society and government.

-Reaching All Communities
+Reaching Underserved Communities